replicatedhq/help-center/content/docs/kb/supporting-your-customers/selinux.md

 index: "docs"
 ---
 Some customers may wish to install Replicated on a server with SELinux enabled.
-The Replicated native and Kubernetes schedulers are compatible with SELinux.
+The Replicated native and Kubernetes schedulers are compatible with SELinux as of v2.12.0.

 ## Docker & SELinux
 SELinux labels processes with domain types that can be given permission to manage system resources such as ports and files.